Goodbye to stuffy noses, irritating coughs, sore throats, aches and more…

 Diffusing or steam inhalation is best if you want to dislodge mucus, clear your airways and sinuses - and get rid of a nasty cough.
 Eucalyptus oil can also be used as a rub to treat muscle pain and headaches as well as clear a congested chest.
 It has a soothing, cooling sensation that helps relieve soreness and discomfort.
 You can use either or both methods depending upon your symptoms.

-Good for: Prevention of colds and flu, dry cough, blocked sinuses, irritated throat, mucus, stuffy or blocked nose.
+Good for: Prevention of colds and flu, dry cough, congested sinuses, sore or irritated throat, mucus, stuffy or blocked nose.

 One of the best ways to use diffusing is as a preventative measure.
 Simply add 5-8 drops of eucalyptus essential oil to your diffuser.
-Try and do this within the first two days of being exposed to a family member, friend or work colleague with any cold or flu symptoms.
+Try and do this within the first two days of being exposed to a family member, friend or work colleague with any cold, flu or sinus symptoms.

 Alternatively, you can regularly diffuse eucalyptus oil in your home or office for about 30 minutes to an hour each day to help prevent the spread of these airborne viruses during the winter cold and flu season.